jamesbornholt/homepage/content/post/asplos16.md

 title: ASPLOS 2016
 ---

 We have two papers accepted to [ASPLOS 2016][]!
-One is on modeling the crash behavior of file systems; the other is on using DNA to store digital data.
+One is on modeling the crash behavior of file systems, the other on using DNA to store digital data.

 [ASPLOS 2016]: http://www.ece.cmu.edu/calcm/asplos2016/